Lane Kenworthy, The Good Society

 It’s important to emphasize that most of this shift from one earner to two has been voluntary.
 A growing number of women seek employment, as their educational attainment has increased, discrimination in the labor market has dissipated, and social norms have changed.
 The transition from the traditional male-breadwinner family to the dual-earner one isn’t simply a product of desperation to keep incomes growing.

-2. The cost of key middle-class expenses has risen much faster than inflation.
+2. The cost of some key middle-class expenses has risen much faster than inflation.
 The income numbers in figures 4 and 5 are adjusted for inflation.
 But the adjustment is based on the price of a bundle of goods and services considered typical for American households.
 Changes in the cost of certain goods and services that middle-class Americans consider essential may not be adequately captured in this bundle.
 In particular, because middle-class families typically want to own a home and to send their kids to college, they suffered more than other Americans from the sharp rise in housing prices and college tuition costs in the 1990s and 2000s.
 Moreover, as middle-class families have shifted from having one earner to two, their spending needs may have changed in ways that adjusting for inflation doesn’t capture.
 For example, they now need to pay for childcare and require two cars rather than one.27

 Consider a four-person family with two adults and two preschool-age children.
 In the early 1970s, this family would probably have had one of the adults employed and the other staying at home.
 By the mid-2000s, it’s likely that both were employed.
 Here is how their costs for these big-ticket expenses might have differed.28 Childcare: $0 in the early 1970s, $12,500 in the mid-2000s.
 Car(s): $5,800 for one car in the early 1970s, $8,800 for two cars in the mid-2000s.
 Home mortgage: $6,000 in the early 1970s, $10,200 in the mid-2000s.
 When the children reach school age, the strain eases.
 But when they head off to college it reappears; the average cost of tuition, fees, and room/board at public four-year colleges rose from $6,500 in the early 1970s to $12,000 in the mid-2000s.29